dominiksalvet/pcycle/readme.md

 > Accumulator-based 4-bit processor.

 pCycle (pronounced "pico cycle") processor was created in 2015 after building a redstone processor in Minecraft.
 The main purpose of pCycle was to apply knowledge gained from that game into real RTL design.
-As pCycle was my first custom VHDL processor, it was designed in a very simple manner and contains a lot of beginner mistakes.
+As pCycle was my first custom VHDL processor, it was designed in a simple manner and contains a lot of beginner mistakes.
 Nevertheless, its code was tested on a Cyclone II FPGA at the time.

 The processor itself is 4-bit and uses the accumulator architecture.
 Some of its highlights: